christinkrause55/microRNA_network_visualizer/README.md

 ![plot](https://github.com/christinkrause55/microRNA_network_visualizer/blob/main/predictionplot.png)

+Red edges indicate predicted (as 8mer or 7mer) target-microRNA interactions, whereby blue edges emerge from database entries.
+Key and title can be added in a customised fashion after execution of the drawPlot function.

 ### Implementation in MATLAB
 This tool framework implemented in MATLAB (R2020a, TheMathWorks) was used for the high throughput analysis of microRNA microarray data sets.
 A database connection and database which manages the underlying data will be published upon publication to ensure reproducible data usage.
 Currently only mouse based data processing is uploaded to this repo.
 A similar framework for human data will be uploaded after publication of the respective manuscript.